effepivi/ICP3038/Labs/12-Motion-detection-and-tracking/README.md

 Happier now!
 The foreground mask is perfect.

+**NOTE**: If the performance on your system is poor, you can improve the speed of the program by tuning the code:
+- Reduce the size of `medianBlur`, e.g. from 5 to 3;
+- Or even faster, change the `medianBlur` into a `gaussianBlur`;
+- Resize every frame (maybe a bit too brutal);
+- Reduce size of the structuring element in `cleanBinaryImage`, e.g. from 15 into something much smaller;
+- **Compile and execute in Release rather than Debug.**

 # 13. Locating moving objects

 Moving objects, will be white in the `foreground_mask`.